react-ng/bounds-observer/README.md

 Properties:

-- `activate: boolean`: Whether the observer should be active
+- `enabled: boolean`: Whether the observer should be enabled
-- `onBoundsChange: (bounds: DOMRect) => void`: The callback function that will be invoked when the bounding client rect of the `BoundsObserver` component's child changes, but only when the observer is active.
-Additionally, this callback will be invoked on activation, i.e. when the `activate` property changes to `true` or the component is initialized with `activate` being `true`.
+- `onBoundsChange: (bounds: DOMRect) => void`: The callback function that will be invoked when the bounding client rect of the `BoundsObserver` component's child changes, but only when the observer is enabled.
+Additionally, this callback will be invoked on enabling, i.e. when the `enabled` property changes to `true` or the component is initialized with `enabled` being `true`.

 ## License